Shoulder traumatologist in Marbella

-At Hospital Ochoa we have a trauma service in Marbella designed and prepared for orthopaedic treatments, pain relief, prosthesis replacement, physiotherapy and all types of recovery and rehabilitation techniques.
+At Hospital Ochoa, we have a traumatology service in Marbella designed and prepared for orthopaedic treatments, pain relief, prosthesis replacement, physiotherapy and all types of recovery and rehabilitation techniques.

-Our private hospital in Marbella has the best doctors in Malaga to treat any problems in this joint.
-Thus, the team of orthopaedic surgeons at Hospital Ochoa specialises in the implantation of conventional and inverted prostheses, which can become the most appropriate alternative for rotator cuff tears and arthritis.
-In addition, we perform all types of arthroscopic surgery for young people and athletes as well as for the elderly.
+The team of traumatologists at Hospital Ochoa is specialised in the implantation of conventional and inverted prostheses which can become the most appropriate alternative for rotator cuff tears and arthritis.
+We also perform all types of interventions through arthroscopic surgery which are focused on young people, sportsmen and women as well as the elderly.